WELCOME DR. MORRIS

 Enasio Morris, MBBS, Dip Paeds, MPH, MFM, MHM, FACEM, an experienced physician with contacts throughout the South Pacific, has been appointed OUM’s new Associate Dean for Australia.
 Dr. Morris will continue as a Senior Emergency Medicine Consultant at Central Queensland Hospital & Health Service, where he supervises interns, medical students, and ACEM trainees.

 In this capacity with OUM, Dr. Morris will assist in the recruitment, orientation, evaluation, and management of faculty, staff members, and consultants in teaching the curriculum, advising students, and administering OUM’s program in Australia.
 He will contribute to the creation of examination material, such as OSCE construction and multiple-choice question writing, in addition to contributing AMC-type questions used to prepare students for their AMC examinations.
-Dr. Morris will also supervise Clinical Student Advisers and/or Physician Mentors, tracking student progress and proposing improvements, as well as evaluating clinical log books.
+Dr. Morris will also supervise Clinical Student Advisors and/or Physician Mentors, tracking student progress and proposing improvements, as well as evaluating clinical log books.